 How to Best Use Your Bullet Points (Key Features)

 Even though the bullet points don’t appear on the Amazon SERP themselves, they do affect the way a customer decides whether to “add to cart” or not.
 And this ultimately affects your conversion rate, which affects Amazon SEO.
+See, it’s the Amazon Flywheel working to constantly affect each part of growth!

 If a customer is reading your product’s bullet points, then they haven’t added to cart” yet.
 They’re still in the process of deciding.
 Your bullet points are there to explain the benefits of your product and convince them to buy.